CB-Straub/mern-mvp/README.md

 This project is a MVP(minimally viable product) mockup design for an ecommerce shop website using MongoDB, Express.js, React and Node.js.
 (MERN)
 Made to be responsive for mobile applications a "sidedrawer" menu will open if you reduce the screen size to mobile and a hamburger menu will appear top right of the screen.
-Why does hamburger mean three horizontal lines stacked on top of each other?
-What kind of hamburger only has three things on it.
 All design and HTML and CSS are done from scratch without bootstrapping any other software.
 Not that I don't enjoy a good bootstrap, I just like to know how to do things.
 It's for the same reason I bake my own cookies and bread, they just taste better and it's fun.
 The database used for this MVP is MongoDB Atlas.